kieran6roberts/kieran6roberts/README.md

 <img alt="Jest" src="https://img.shields.io/badge/-jest-%23C21325?&style=for-the-badge&logo=jest&logoColor=white"/>
 </div>

-<br />I'm a Full Stack JavaScript developer, passionate about the problem solving and creative aspects of development.
+<br />I'm a Software engineer focused on product and passionate about the problem solving and creative aspects of development.
 Having graduated with a masters degeree in electronic enginnering, I decided to take some time out to travel and later discovered a passion for coding.
 I also love to write and regularly post web-development related articles inlcuding techincal stuff, and my progress as a developer new to full-time employment.

 My blog is available here [blog.kieranroberts.dev](https://blog.kieranroberts.dev/).